 For more information on other funding sources and other fact sheets, go to the Division of Water Restoration Assistance's Funding Publications and Resources webpage.
 For guidance on Davis-Bacon and American Iron and Steel (AIS) requirements, see the SRF Program Manuals above.

-Loans and Other Documents
+Loan Agreements and Other Documents

 To publicly access SRF loans and their documents, go to theDEP OCULUS (Electronic Document Management) website and click the "PUBLIC OCULUS LOGIN" button.
 There you can search the "State Revolving Fund" catalog for all pertinent documents relating to an SRF loan.
 For help navigating the DEP OCULUS, please contact someone in the SRF program.